sophiano/SunSpot/SunSpot/README.txt

 This file contains a procedure to estimate automatically an appropriate value for the block length based on the data.

 **cusum_design_bb**
 This file contains a set of functions to design the CUSUM chart using the block bootstrap procedures.
-In particular, functions for computing the ARL0 or ARL1 of the chart are implemented as well as an algorithm to adjust the control limits of the chart.
+In particular, functions for computing the in-control average run length (ARL0) and out-of-control average run length (ARL1) of the chart are implemented as well as an algorithm to adjust the control limits of the chart.

 **svr_svc_training**
 This file includes several functions related to the support vector machine (SVM) procedures.